hikeventures/hikeventures.github.io/_posts/reviews/2014-09-02-windpaddle-sails-for-packrafting.markdown

 <br>

-Recently, I was surfing on <a href="http://valppaus.com/post/packsail-away" target="_blank">Joni's blog</a> reading about his adventures with a windpaddle sail.
-So I contacted <a href="http://www.packrafting-store.de">Packrafting-Store</a> and was told that they are going to sell soon WindPaddle Sails for Packrafts (small and big models) as the original sails are made for kayaks and canoes (bigger size).
+Recently, I contacted Packrafting-Store.de and was told that they are going to sell soon WindPaddle Sails for Packrafts (small and big models) as the original sails are made for kayaks and canoes (bigger size).

 <a href="https://www.flickr.com/photos/90204224@N07/14933405138"><img src="https://farm6.staticflickr.com/5583/14933405138_64f4fde70a_b.jpg" width="1024" height="683" alt="WindPaddle Sail alpacka raft packrafting"></a>